 Avid bird watchers abound in Middleton and have been keeping detailed bird checklists for several of Middleton’s conservancies for many years.
 For example, Mike McDowell and partners have been monitoring birds in Middleton’s Pheasant Branch Conservancy monthly since 2007, and during that time have tracked over 160 bird species.
 Dedicated resident Robert Conhaim has for many years monitored Purple Martin nesting at Stricker Pond.
 Furthermore, the community provides a detailed bird species count conducted at the Pheasant Branch Conservancy yearly.

 Madison Audubon Society (MAS) sponsors an annual birding field trip to Middleton Municipal Airport for counting grassland bird species.
-The next field trip is planned for June 2020 but was cancelled due to COVID-19.
+The next field trip was planned for June 2020 but was cancelled due to COVID-19.
 MAS is also monitoring a bald eagle nest in Pheasant Branch Conservancy that was discovered in February 2020.
 This is part of MAS’s Bald Eagle Nest Watch program.
 The nest in 2020 did not produce offspring.
 However, the adult pair are currently incubating eggs and are being monitored by MAS.
 A viewing platform was set up to allow people to observe the birds at a safe distance with binoculars.
 MAS attended an educational event in May 2022 for Conservancy Day and provided viewing scopes.